-Now that you have made your list of office space needs, room by room, it’s time to add it all up!
+Now that you have made your list of office needs, room by room, it’s time to add it all up!
 This office space calculator from Cresa is one of the best and most thorough on market.
 It allows size ranges for each room (executive to efficient) giving you a detailed look at your square footage requirement.

 Hire a Professional

 Once you determine the size of the space you need, the fun part begins – finding that perfect space!
-Our best advice is to never try to buy or lease office space without a commercial real estate Advisor.
+Our best advice is to never try to buy or lease space without a commercial real estate Advisor.
 Not only will they guide you through the process and handle all deal negotiations, they have access to the most office space listings on market.
 This ensures that you see all the options before making a final decision.
 Contact one our experts today and find your best Hattiesburg office.